Godswilleo/hr_annual_merit_reward/README.md

 This is to be delivered to HR to help collate deserving staff the the annual awards

-## Generating the data for the rewards as required
+### Generating the data for the rewards as required
-1. Get the staff with the highest KPI score for the entire year
+1. Get the staff who scored annual KPI of 70% and above
-2. Get all the staff who got up to 50% of their KPI in the off-peak period (Second quarter)
+2. Get the staff who got 60 to 69% annual KPI score
+3. Get staff who scored below 60% annual KPI
-3. Get for each department, the staff with the highest KPI score
+4. Get the staff who got the highest total annual KPI
-4. Get all the staff who scored more than average KPI score for the entire year
+5. Get staff who scored 50% and above KPI in quarter2

-## Section 2: Attrition
-1. Get attrition rate
-2. How effective training has being for the past one year
-3. What department is more affected by attrition
-4. Get staff that are due for promotion considering the fact that company policy state that every staff should get promotion at least once in three years.
-5. Possible causes of attrition

-Section 3:
-Create a dashboard for monitoring rate of attrition
-2. Number of attrition
-3. Number of staff due for promotion
+6. Generate the January salary schedule while factoring in the rewards for each category of staff

+## Technologies used and skills demonstrated
+* Python    - Cleaning and Transformation using Pandas, Matplotlib, Charts, Functions, loops
+* SQL       - Querying the data using Subquery, CTE, Calculated Fields, Table creation from CTE, Multi-Layer subquries, CASE statements
+* Power BI  - Create dashboard

+## DATA CLEANING AND TRANSFORMATION
+The cleaning and transformation processes were done using python on a jupyter notebook